jonesstoen/FiskeKlar/modelling/MODELING.md

 ## Tools

-We used Mermaid for sequence, class and activity diagrams.
-For the use-case diagram, we used draw.io, which is a graphical tool familiar from previous courses (IN1030).
+Mermaid has been used to design the diagrams, except for the use-case diagram.
+There we have chosen to use draw.io to make it simpler and easier to draw, as it is a tool that is familiar from previous courses (IN1030).

 ---